datacarpentry/semester-biology/materials/dplyr.md

 * Number of rows is unknown as shown by `??`
 * Queries and data manipulation results will remain in the external database.
 * Use `collect()` to store results in a local data frame (`# A tibble`).

+* If you want to move store a table from R in the database use `copy_to`